alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

   - WinDBG
   - PerfView
   - Intel VTune Amplifier
-TODO PCM Tools??
+  - TODO PCM Tools??
 - Algorithm
 - Optimizations
   - API
   - TODO

 ### Intro:

-I work for an advertising technology company (yeah, this is all about banners at the end, I'm sorry for this 😞) and we have a feature that identifies and filters out unwanted bot traffic.
-In this post we discover the domains area, algorithm used and its original implementation.
+ and we have a feature that identifies and filters unwanted bot traffic.
+In this post we explore the domains area, the algorithm used and its original implementation.

  It’s backed by the Aho–Corasick algorithm, a string searching algorithm that matches all strings simultaneously.
 TODO